mistic100/tinygradient/README.md

 ## Usage

-The gradient can be generate using RGB interpolation or HSV interpolation.
+The gradient can be generate using RGB or HSV interpolation.
 HSV usually produces brighter colors.

 ### Initialize gradient